Should You Pay Off Your Mortgage Early?

 - Home equity lines of credit

 It’s advisable to settle these accounts first before focusing your energy on advance mortgage payments.
+Read [getting a mortgage with a car loan]

 2. Your retirement funds